alephium/docs/docs/full-node/getting-started.md

-You can use [extension wallet](/wallet/Basic%20functions#request-testnet-alph-using-extension-wallet) or [desktop wallet](/wallet/Basic%20functions#request-testnet-alph-using-desktop-wallet) to get some `ALPH` from the testnet faucet.
+You can use [extension wallet](/wallet/Basic%20functions#request-testnet-alph-using-extension-wallet) or [desktop wallet](/wallet/Basic%20functions#request-testnet-alph-using-desktop-wallet) to obtain some `ALPH` from the testnet faucet.

 ### Mining

-To maintain the stability of the testnet, we only allow [specific addresses](https://github.com/alephium/alephium/blob/fb4c4947ee0d0c57424d74ea197f19e72dc46c60/protocol/src/main/scala/org/alephium/protocol/ALPH.scala#L104) to mine blocks on the testnet.
-If you need to test mining, you can set up your own testnet using [this config](https://github.com/alephium/alephium-stack/tree/master/mining-pool-local-testnet).
+To maintain the stability of the testnet, only [specific addresses](https://github.com/alephium/alephium/blob/fb4c4947ee0d0c57424d74ea197f19e72dc46c60/protocol/src/main/scala/org/alephium/protocol/ALPH.scala#L104) are allowed to mine blocks.
+If you need to test mining, you can set up your own testnet using [this docker project](https://github.com/alephium/alephium-stack/tree/master/mining-pool-local-testnet).

 ## Devnet

-Local devnet is essential to develop and test your dApps.
-It can be launched using similar steps as `Mainnet` using Docker or with Java directly.
+Local devnet is essential for developing and testing your dApps.
+It can be launched using similar steps as `Mainnet` with Docker or Java.

 ### Using Docker